Youth hostels in Barcelona: our favourites!

 Youth hostels are the ideal option for accommodation on a budget, and Barcelona has plenty!
-Whether you're travelling solo, with a group or as a family, hostels are a great place to meet other travellers and the perfect base for partying.
-Read on to discover some of our favourites!
+Read on to discover some of our favourites hostels in Barcelona!

 There are so many different accommodation options in Barcelona that it can be hard to know what to choose.
 Backpackers will be spoilt for choice, with hostels in all four corners of the Catalan capital.
 The range on offer has increased massively over the last few years, and there are now over 150 possibilities!